 If you open the lid, the first thing you notice is the trackball.
 It’s also possible to buy it with a trackpad, but I thought this would be more fun.
 Plus, I can always replace it if I don’t like it.
 So far, it’s been quite fun to use, but it will take some time to get used to it.

 Next, you might notice the small display on top of the keyboard.
-Unlike the ugly touch bar in Apple computers, this is not an input device.
-It’s there to give additional feedback, like battery percentage or the system’s status.
+It’s helpful to get additional feedback, like battery percentage or the system’s status.
 The best part is that I can turn it off whenever I don’t need to look into it and avoid wasting precious energy.

 And of course, here’s where we find the mechanical keyboard.
 The keycaps feel very natural to the touch.
 The switches have excellent travel and sound amazing.
 However, this could be problematic when working with others, just like with any other mechanical keyboard, and there doesn’t seem to be a way to put dampers on these switches.
 I’m now used to Cherry MX Silent Red switches, and these are louder.
 Typing is very comfortable, except for the keys I press with my thumbs.
 The keyboard sits only slightly above the level of the palms rest, and because of the long travel, I feel like I’m constantly pushing the palms rest with the side of my thumb.
 In my opinion, raising the keyboard a little bit or making the inclination between the palm rest and the keyboard a bit more prominent would help.